PlasmaLib/PyLHD/README.md

 The basic usage can be found in this [**notebook**](notebooks/igetfile.ipynb).
 Note that this only works in the NIFS-experiment-network.

-+ retrieve: Download raw data files from raw data server.
-Note that this only works in the NIFS-experiment-network.

 + PVwave: Read PVwave binary file from Python.

 To use the above files, please contact us.